asiffer/wg-easy-vpn/README.md

 Currently, this tool does not manage very well IP of clients when the number of clients is high or when the specified mask size is greater that 24 (/30 may not be well supported for instance).

+Moreover, the IP (re-)assignement is likely to fail after a client has been removed.
+I will try to fix it firstly.